Imtiaz-laskar/employee-attrition-risk-analysis/README.md

-# Employee Attrition Risk Analysis Using BigQuery SQL
+# Employee Attrition Risk Analysis

-## Overview

-Employee attrition can significantly impact organizational performance through increased recruitment costs, productivity loss, knowledge transfer gaps, and employee disengagement.
-This project analyzes workforce attrition patterns using SQL in Google BigQuery to identify key factors associated with employee turnover and uncover high-risk employee segments.

-The analysis focuses on workforce demographics, job characteristics, compensation, tenure, satisfaction, and overtime patterns to understand where attrition risk is concentrated and provide data-driven retention recommendations.
+### Identifying Workforce Retention Risks Using BigQuery SQL

 ---

-## Business Problem
+## Executive Summary

-Employee turnover is a critical workforce challenge that affects operational continuity and organizational performance.
+Employee attrition represents a significant workforce and operational challenge, affecting productivity, recruitment costs, institutional knowledge retention, and organizational continuity.

-This project seeks to answer:

-> **What factors are most strongly associated with employee attrition, and which employee segments exhibit the highest turnover risk?**

-By identifying these patterns, organizations can develop targeted retention strategies and proactively address workforce risks.
+This project analyzes employee attrition patterns using SQL in Google BigQuery to identify the factors most strongly associated with workforce turnover.
+The analysis evaluates attrition across departments, job roles, overtime status, compensation, job satisfaction, and employee tenure to determine where retention risks are concentrated.

+The findings indicate that attrition is not evenly distributed across the workforce.
+Instead, turnover is disproportionately concentrated among employees working overtime, specific job roles, lower-income segments, and employees with shorter organizational tenure.

+Among all factors analyzed, overtime emerged as the strongest predictor of attrition, while Sales Representatives working overtime represented the highest-risk employee segment.

 ---

+## Business Question

+> Which workforce characteristics are most strongly associated with employee attrition, and where should retention efforts be prioritized to achieve the greatest impact?

+---

-## Objectives
+## Project Objectives

+The analysis seeks to:

-- Measure overall employee attrition.
+- Quantify overall employee attrition.
-- Identify departments and job roles with elevated turnover.
+- Identify departments and job roles with elevated turnover risk.
 - Assess the relationship between overtime and attrition.
-- Evaluate the impact of compensation on employee retention.
+- Evaluate compensation patterns among attrited employees.
-- Analyze the relationship between job satisfaction and attrition.
+- Examine the relationship between job satisfaction and turnover.
-- Examine employee tenure patterns among attrited employees.
-- Provide executive-level recommendations based on findings.
+- Analyze tenure-related attrition trends.
+- Translate analytical findings into actionable business recommendations.

 ---